DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Maybe I'm wrong.

-Maybe we'll find a way.
+Maybe they'll find a way.

-So it's not 100, it's something close to it, 99% certainty beyond that.
+It's something close to it, 99% certainty beyond that.

 So that's what I'm saying.

-If they suggest that they can build a perpetual motion machine, I would say they have about zero chance of succeeding, no matter how much funding, how much time, how great the batteries are, how much effort they put into new wires, they're not going to create perpetual motion machine.
+No matter how much funding, how much time, how great the batteries are, how much effort they put into new wires, they're not going to create a perpetual motion machine.

 You're always ahead of those systems.

-You're doing better than a superintelligent entity.
+You're doing better than a super intelligent entity.

 That seems impossible to me.